pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

         * `margin=f` yields `(f, f, f, f)` for `(left, top, right, bottom)`.
         * `(top, bottom)` yields  `(0, top, 0, bottom)`.
         * To always read full pages **(default)**, use `margins=0`.

+    :arg int ocr_dpi: |PyMuPDFLayoutMode_Valid| specify the desired image resolution in dots per inch for applying OCR to the intermediate image of the page.
+Default value is 300.
+Only relevant if the page has been determined to profit from OCR (no or few text, most of the page covered by images or character-like vectors, etc.).
+Large values may increase the OCR precision but increase memory requirements and processing time.
+There also is a risk of over-sharpening the image which may decrease OCR precision.
+So the default value should probably be sufficiently high.

+    :arg callable ocr_function: |PyMuPDFLayoutMode_Valid| if you want to provide your own :ref:`OCR function <pymupdf_layout_ocr_engines>`, specify it here.
+If omitted (`None`), the built-in Tesseract OCR engine will be used.

+    :arg str ocr_language: |PyMuPDFLayoutMode_Valid| specify the language to be used by the Tesseract OCR engine.
+Default is "eng" (English).
+Make sure that the respective language data files are installed.
+Remember to use correct Tesseract language codes.
+Multiple languages can be specified by concatenating the respective codes with a plus sign "+", for example "eng+deu" for English and German.

     :arg bool page_chunks: if `True` the output will be a list of `Document.page_count` dictionaries (one per page).
 Each dictionary has the following structure: